 Those connections can also help you navigate cities with the benefit of “insider” viewpoint.
 Once I make some connections, I will ask for recommendations, places to go, even any places to avoid.
 So, when I go somewhere, I’ve got a sense of where I am and I’m more confident in my movements.
 In Venice, for example, where there is a heavy tourist population, my approach made me less of a target.
 If you move with a sense of purpose, whatever space you are in, and stay mindful of what’s around, you give off the impression that you “own” whatever space you’re in.
 That commands respect, especially when you make eye contact, smile…make the effort to treat everyone with kindness and respect.

 FoneTrac Travel Safety App Solution

 If you’re looking for a travel safety app that offers instant access to a 24/7 team of security experts, look no further than FoneTrac.
 With FoneTrac, you can check-in or send panic alerts at the touch of a button…anywhere in the world.
 We have decades of experience in the security industry and partner with UnitedHealthcare Global to provide our clients with top-notch service.
-FoneTrac is the ideal medical travel security app, travel safety app and iPhone / Android companion for your travel needs.
+FoneTrac is the ideal business travel security app, travel safety app and iPhone / Android companion for your travel needs.
 Contact us today!